-4. Create/expand Access to Disability and 4(a).
-Make 4(a).

-programs to publicly Access process for MDHA

-help tenants supported Disproportionate requesting (PHA)

-and housing for Housing Needs reasonable ,

-homeowners persons with Publicly Supported accommodation 4(b).

-retain housing. disabilities Housing in MDHA-owned MDHA

-Lack of · · · · · · · · · · · · · · · · · · · housing publicly (PHA &

-affordable in- available. (<1 CP), Metro,

-home or year) Continuum

-, , , of Care

-community- based 4(b).
-Align 4(c).

-resources and MDHA

-supportive improve (PHA &

-services strategies for CP), Metro,

-• Lack of homeless Continuum

-affordable,

-integrated prevention.
-(1-5 of Care

-housing for years)

-individuals 44 > = 4 + 11 +

-who need 4(c).
-Establish

-supportive interventions to

-services evictions for

-Location and persons with

-type of mental

-affordable impairments.
-(1-3

-housing years)

-, P. L. PP.C.

-Discussion: These programs are intended to help persons with disabilities overcome barriers to retaining housing outside of the loss of a physical unit as discussed in Goal #2.
-4(a) - MDHA will make its process for requesting reasonable accommodation in its housing easily accessible by posting on its website and making copies available in property offices.
-4(b) - MDHA in coordination with Metro and the CoC will utilize data to prioritize funding decisions that will prevent at-risk persons with chronic illness from becoming homeless.
-4(c) - MDHA and Metro will work with mental health providers, case managers and landlords to develop a protocol to intervene when an individual in housing who is experiencing a mental health crisis to minimize the risk of an eviction.

-1 5.
-Create/expand programs [targeted to persons in Segregated areas and R/ECAPs] to increase self-sufficiency.
+Metro Nashville 2020 Action Plan

+1 4.
+Create/expand programs to help tenants and homeowners retain housing.
+Access to publicly supported housing for persons with disabilities Lack of affordable in- home or community- based supportive services Lack of affordable, integrated housing for individuals who need supportive services Location and type of affordable housing Disability and Access Disproportionate Housing Needs Publicly Supported Housing 4(a).
+Make process for requesting reasonable accommodation in MDHA-owned housing publicly available. (<1 year) 4(b).
+Align resources and improve strategies for homeless prevention.
+(1-5 years) 4(c).
+Establish interventions to evictions for persons with mental impairments.
+(1-3 years) 4(a).
+MDHA (PHA) 4(b).
+MDHA (PHA & CP), Metro, Continuum of Care 4(c).
+MDHA (PHA & CP), Metro, Continuum of Care to retaining housing of will make its process by posting on its web coordination with Met prevent at-risk persor will work with mental outside of the loss of for requesting rease site and making cop tro and the CoC will ns with chronic illnes health providers, ca dividual in housing v f a physical unit as disc onable accommodation pies available in proper utilize data to prioritize as from becoming hom- ase managers and land who is experiencing a r cussed in Goal #2.
+4 in its housing easily ty offices.
+4(b) - MD funding decisions the eless.
+4(c) - MDHA lords to develop a p (a) - MDHA / accessible /HA in hat will and Metro rotocol to 5.
+Create/expand programs [targeted to persons in Segregated areas and R/ECAPs] to increase self- sufficiency.
 Access to financial services Lending discrimination Source of income discrimination Lack of opportunity due to high housing costs Segregation R/ECAPs Disparities in Access to Opportunity 5(a).
 Expand financial counseling programs into R/ECAPs, particularly to youth (1-5 years) 5(b).
 Expand digital inclusion opportunities at MDHA properties.
 (2-5 years) 5(a).
 Metro 5(b).
 MDHA (PHA)